Sandy Ferizal

-Mochammad Sandy Ferizal (born 17 May 1999) is an Indonesian professional footballer who plays as a full-back for Liga 2 club Persela Lamongan.
+Mochammad Sandy Ferizal (born 17 May 1999) is an Indonesian professional footballer who plays as a right-back.

 Club career

 Barito Putera

 Ferizal made his professional debut in the Liga 1 for Barito Putera on 11 July 2018, in a 0–0 to Arema at the 17th May Stadium, Banjarmasin.

 Arema

 He was signed for Arema to play in 2021 Menpora Cup.

 Persela Lamongan

 He was signed for Persela Lamongan to play in Liga 1.
 Ferizal made his league debut on 17 September 2021 in a match against Persita Tangerang at the Pakansari Stadium, Cibinong.